 Author: Michael Cardman, Legal Editor

-Updated to reflect amendments to the New Jersey Law Against Discrimination regarding breastfeeding employees, effective January 8, 2018.
+Updated to reflect amendments to the breastfeeding breaks law in Illinois, effective August 21, 2018.

 HR guidance on complying with the FLSA hours worked requirements.